-15 DIY File Cabinet Plans You Can Build Today
+15 DIY File Cabinet Plans You Can Build Today (with Pictures)

-More and more of us are being asked to work from home: a trend that looks set to continue through 2021 and beyond.
+More and more of us are being asked to work from home: a trend that looks set to continue through this year and beyond.
 Rather than using the kitchen table as a desk and cardboard boxes for storing important work files, now is the time to convert a home office space and introduce practical and purpose-built furniture.
 But that doesn’t mean you have to spend a fortune or give your home a utilitarian office look.

 Below, we have included 15 plans that will teach you how to build a filing cabinet including ideas for repurposing, and refurbishing existing file cabinets.
 As ever, you can get the best results by modifying one of these designs, or combining features from two or three of them, to create a functional and attractive piece of furniture.